CognizantOpenSource/maqs-dotnet/docs/MAQS_9/Database/DatabaseDriver.md

 Wraps the basic database interactions

 ## The DatabaseDriver
 The DatabaseDrive object is included in the DatabaseTestObject.
-The driver sets and opens a connection to the database on instansitaiton.
+The driver sets and opens a connection to the database on instantiation.
 The driver wraps Dapper functionality.

 ### EventFiringDatabaseDriver
 Similar to the DatabaseDriver, except raises an event before a query.